 Police end standoff with man who threatened hospital workers

+Police responded after a woman reported Sander had been threatening her and chased her with a knife, Blake said.

+Efforts to reach Sander by email and phone for comment were not successful.

-During a call to the Department of Mental Health, he allegedly said they were "lucky he didn't shoot the place up" for his alleged experience at the hospital.
+In a call to the state Department of Health earlier this month, Sander allegedly threatened hospital workers at Stamford Hospital, The Hour newspaper reported.
+During the call, he allegedly said hospital workers were "lucky he didn't shoot the place up" for his alleged experience at the hospital back in 2012, according to a firearm seizure warrant.

-Earlier this month, police seized seven handguns, two rifles and a shotgun, along with ammunition, on a warrant for a "person posing risk to self or others."
-He was not charged.
+The next day, police seized seven handguns, two rifles and a shotgun, along with ammunition, from Sander's home on a warrant for a "person posing risk to self or others."

-In 2011, Sanders allegedly threatened his wife's parents and to shoot the police.
-Police seized his firearms but they were later returned.
+Police also seized firearms from Sander in 2011 after he allegedly threatened his wife's parents and threatened to shoot police, according to the newspaper.
+The firearms were later returned to him.

+No guns were found inside the home Friday after Sander was taken into custody, police said.

 Information from: The Hour, http://www.thehour.com